 As the hundreds of thousands of trappers, soldiers, gold seekers, and emigrants passed by, they carved their names into every conceivable place upon the sandstone face of the bluff.
 In 1848, James Birch, a soldier on his way to the Mexican-American War, wrote:

-Although the rock was one of the most famous landmarks along the 750-mile trail, it also became known as one of the most dangerous points, as the angry Pawnee Indians began ambushing the caravans.
+Although the rock was one of the most famous landmarks along the 750-mile trail, it became known as one of the most dangerous points, as the angry Pawnee Indians began ambushing the caravans.
 Word of the attacks spread from one end of the trail to the other, but the wagon trains still stopped at the vital campsite needing fresh provisions for the rest of their journey.

 Originally the rock was much larger than it is presently, as a great deal of stone was taken from the bluff and used by settlers.
 There are two versions of how it was given its name.
 The first says it was after a skirmish with Pawnee Indians in which Kit Carson took part.
 The second says the name attached from the fact that the various tribes of Pawnee met in general council on the top of it.

 The town of Pawnee Rock got its start as a station along the Atchison, Topeka & Santa Fe Railroad.
-Laid out in 1874, by the Arkansas Valley Town Company, it had many thriving businesses by the early 1880s.
+Laid out in 1874 by the Arkansas Valley Town Company, it had many thriving businesses by the early 1880s.
 The first building to be constructed was the Rock Hotel, which quickly became a stopping place for travelers through the area.

 The first grain elevator was built in 1878 by W. H. Bowman, Aaron Garvick, and Eli Bowman.
-They also built a flour mill and operated it until 1899 when it was purchased and moved to Garfield, near Larned.
+They also built a flour mill and operated it until 1899, when it was purchased and moved to Garfield, near Larned.

-Over the years, Pawnee Rock moved into the future, while maintaining its agricultural base.
+Over the years, Pawnee Rock moved into the future while maintaining its agricultural base.
 Today, its population is just about 350 people.
-Its history is retained in several old buildings include the Opera Hall, which was one of the first buildings erected in the town.
+Its history is retained in several old buildings, include the Opera Hall, which was one of the first buildings erected in the town.

 The sandstone walls were made of stone taken from the Pawnee Rock outcropping.
-Later it became the Knights of Pythias Hall, before being utilized as a diner in the 1960s.
+Later it became the Knights of Pythias Hall before being utilized as a diner in the 1960s.
 Today, it houses an antique shop.
-Other old buildings include the post office, which formerly housed a bank; the American Legion Hall, which once housed a grocery store, the railroad depot, and a couple of other old brick buildings.
+Other old buildings include the post office, which formerly housed a bank; the American Legion Hall, which once housed a grocery store; the railroad depot; and a couple of other old brick buildings.

 Pawnee Rock State Park is situated about ½ mile north of Highway 156 on Centre Street.
-The historical park protects the bluff and visitors can climb the rock face or ascend the pavilion’s spiral staircase for a grand view of Barton, Pawnee, Rush, and Stafford counties.
+The historical park protects the bluff, and visitors can climb the rock face or ascend the pavilion’s spiral staircase for a grand view of Barton, Pawnee, Rush, and Stafford counties.